Conservation Halton Issues a Watershed Conditions Statement - Flood Outlook at 1:00 PM on September 7, 2018

-Widespread flooding is not anticipated, however fast flowing water and flooding of low lying areas and natural floodplains may be expected.
+Widespread flooding is not anticipated.
+Our reservoirs are still in range of our seasonal holding levels and have storage capacity available.
+However, fast flowing water and flooding of low lying areas and natural floodplains may be expected.
+Municipalities, emergency services and individual landowners in flood-prone areas should be on alert.

-Conservation Halton is asking all residents and children to keep a safe distance from all watercourses and structures such as bridges, culverts and dams.
-Elevated water levels, fast flowing water, and slippery conditions along stream banks continue to make these locations extremely dangerous.
+Conservation Halton is asking all residents and children to keep a safe distance from all watercourses and structures such as bridges, culverts, dams and break walls.
+Elevated water levels, fast flowing water, and slippery conditions along stream banks and shorelines continue to make these locations extremely dangerous.
 Please alert children in your care of these imminent dangers.

-Conservation Halton will continue to monitor stream and weather conditions and will issue an update to this Watershed Condition Statement –Water Safety message as conditions warrant.
+Conservation Halton will continue to monitor stream flow and weather conditions and will issue further messages as necessary.

-This Watershed Condition Statement will be in effect through Wednesday August 22, 2018.
+This Flood Outlook Statement will be in effect through Tuesday September 11, 2018.

 For further information or questions regarding this message contact: